 In addition to career research and project work, many are using these tools to connect with actual employers and mentors.

-" "I used Facebook to message a volunteer shelter for animals to see if I could volunteer there," " said Design Science student Alexia Alvarado.
+"I used Facebook to message a volunteer shelter for animals to see if I could volunteer there," said former Design Science student Alexia Alvarado.

-There is a real professional and career application going on here, according to Minarets High School alum and current California State University, Fresno, Kaylynne Moglia.
+There is a real professional and career application going on here, according to Minarets High School alum Kaylynne Moglia.
 She secured a job while in high school through social media.

 8. Showcasing student work.

-As students become more tuned into 21st century skill development, many are also realizing that social media provides great platforms for their digital portfolios.
+As students become more tuned into the skills that will be important in the future,pment, many are also realizing that social media provides great platforms for their digital portfolios.

 Design Science student Cirilo Ordaz say she routinely posts her report cards, grades and successful competitions on all of her social media sites.